Graph Convolutional Neural Networks with Node Transition Probability-based Message Passing and DropNode Regularization: The Proposed Models

 \subsubsection{Incorporating DropNode into the \texorpdfstring{$\text{PGCN}_g$}{2} Model}

 \Figref{fig:graph_classification} shows an example of how DropNode can be integrated with the $\text{PGCN}_g$ model for the graph classification task.
 We refer to this model as $\text{PGCN}_g + \text{DropNode}$.
 The model has a block consisting of one GPCONV layer and one downsampling layer, which is abbreviated to ``GPD'' block.
-The GPD block is followed by a mean-pooling layer which produces a single representation vector for the whole graph.
-Then, two fully-connected layers act as a classifier on that representation vector.
+The GPD block is followed by a simple mean-pooling layer which produces a single representation vector for the whole graph. { While there exist several more advanced pooling techniques such as DiffPool~\citep{ying2018hierarchical} and $k$-max pooling~\citep{gao2019graph}, we choose the mean-pooling as it is simple and pooling is not a focus of this work. } Then, two fully-connected layers act as a classifier on that representation vector.
 Similar to the $\text{PGCN}_n + \text{DropNode}$ model (see \secref{sec:pgcn_n}), the numbers of GPD blocks $L_{\text{GPD}}$ and fully-connected layers $L_{\text{FC}}$ are hyper-parameters of the $\text{PGCN}_g + \text{DropNode}$ model.
-In graph classification, the reconstruction of the graph structure is not needed (\ie unlike the case of the node classification task).
+In graph classification, the reconstruction of the graph structure is not needed {as we only need a single label for an input graph} (\ie unlike the case of the node classification task).
 As such, it is not necessary to employ upsampling layers in the $\text{PGCN}_g + \text{DropNode}$ model.
 As a result, the outputs of each downsampling layer need to be scaled by a factor of $\frac{1}{p}$ during training as mentioned earlier in~\secref{sec:dropnode}.